Use landmark annotations to align multiple -omics layers#

 Let’s visualize the result of the alignment with napari.

-Saving the alignment back to Zarr#
+Saving the landmarks and the alignment back to Zarr#

-We will now save the transformations to disk.
-Notice that this is a lightweight operation because we are just mofiying the objects metadata, not transforming the actual data.
+Notice that these are both lightweight operations because the two sets of landmark points are small, and when saving the transformation of the other elements we are modifying the objects metadata, not transforming the actual data.
 This is useful when dealing with large images and when one may need to reiterate multiple steps of landmark-based alignment in order to improve the spatial agreement of the alignment.

 from spatialdata import save_transformations